ryakad/squeeze/README.md

 Once you have defined functions to be run for changes you will need to tell the application what changes you want that function called on.
 To do this you use the add_handler(func, type) method.
-You can specify multiple change types using the binry `|` operator.
+You can specify multiple change types using the binary `|` operator.

 ```python
 s = squeeze.Squeeze()